selalib/selalib/GitQuickstart.md

  git branch your-branch
 ~~~

-* To switch to her new branch
+* Switch to the new branch
 ~~~
  git checkout your-branch
 ~~~